 Choreographer Dorit Weintal created the films Washing Machine, Corridor and the live cinema production Donna Nel Presente, utilizing only a mobile camera.
 The immediacy of this camera allows to produce with a certain flexibility, and it is a useful equipment for challenging terrain like steep landscapes as well as corporeal landscapes.

-Faido company proposes a laboratory workshop, open to the public, i.e., dancers, professional performers, and whoever has a cinematograhic ambition, and is interested in exploring this new form of art.
+For: dancers, professional performers, and whoever has a cinematograhic ambition, and is interested in exploring this form of art.

 Faido will introduce you to the choreography of the camera: Where does the camera take over from the dancer and how do you create a dynamic film?

-During the laboratory we will explore the synergy between the work of a choreographer and a cinema director:
+We will explore the synergy between the work of a choreographer, dancer and a cinema director:

 How to research a theme and bring it to a story through the movement of the camera, through the body, and eventually through the simultaneous interaction between the different forms.

 The laboratory will be created in groups, whereby each group will develop its idiosyncratic film/piece.

 The participant will work with his/her own material.
 Every participant brings their own camera, smatrphone, iPad and editing software.